YMCAlan/CTensor/README.md

 ## To Do
 * Decouple the method from the struct.
-* Implement computing graph
 * Implement Convoulation. 📝
-* Implement Network hook. 📝
+* Implement Network container (may be generic. 📝

 ## Contributions
 If you'd like to contribute to CTensor, please follow these steps: